The main treatments for salivary gland cancer are surgery, radiotherapy and chemotherapy. You might have one or more of these treatments.

 - your general health and fitness

-Surgery is the most common treatment for salivary gland tumours.
+Surgery is the most common treatment for salivary gland cancer.
 It works very well for early stage cancers.

-If it is in the deeper part of the gland, it may be harder to remove than a tumour nearer the body surface.
-It also depends on whether there is a risk that the cancer is in the lymph nodes around your salivary gland or in your neck.
+- whether there is a risk that the cancer has spread to the lymph nodes around your salivary gland or in your neck

-During your operation, the surgeon will examine the area around your cancer.
-They may remove some of the lymph nodes nearest to your tumour.
+During surgery, the doctor will examine the area around your cancer.
+They may remove some of the lymph nodes near the tumour.
 This is called a selective neck dissection.

-Your doctor does this to help find out where it is (stage your cancer) and get rid of any remaining cancer cells.
-This reduces the risk of the cancer coming back in the lymph nodes
+Your surgeon does this to help to find out where the cancer is (the stage) and to get rid of any remaining cancer cells.
+This reduces the risk of the cancer coming back in the lymph nodes.

-Your surgeon is likely to remove all the nodes on one or both sides of your neck if your cancer has already spread to lymph nodes in your neck.
+Your surgeon is likely to remove all the nodes on one, or both sides of your neck if your cancer has already spread to lymph nodes in the neck.
 You may hear your doctor call this operation a modified radical neck dissection.

-You might have radiotherapy as your main treatment if it isn’t possible to remove your cancer in an operation.
+You might also have radiotherapy as the main treatment if it isn’t possible to remove your cancer in an operation.
 You may not be able to have surgery because:

 - the position of your tumour makes it difficult to reach

-- you have other illnesses or conditions that mean a long anaesthetic is not suitable for you
+- you have other illnesses or conditions and you can't have a long anaesthetic

 - the cancer is advanced and can’t be completely removed